 Cloud Policies (cloud policies such as determining when to start virtual machines or scale out clusters).

-When creating a Template Collection, you can use the default Monitoring Templates, compliance standards, or cloud templates supplied with Enterprise Manager or you can create your own.
+When creating a template collection, you can use the default monitoring templates, compliance standards, or cloud templates supplied with Enterprise Manager or you can create your own.
+For more information, see Chapter 7, "Using Monitoring Templates."

 Click the Template Collections tab.
 The Template Collection page displays.